cypress-io/cypress-documentation/source/api/cypress-api/dom.md

 # See also

-- read the blog post {% url "Debug the Element Visibility Problems in Cypress" https://glebbahmutov.com/blog/debug-visibility/ %} to see how you can call these methods from the DevTools console to step through their logic.
+- Read the blog post {% url "Debug the Element Visibility Problems in Cypress" https://glebbahmutov.com/blog/debug-visibility/ %} to see how you can call these methods from the DevTools console to step through their logic.